wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/file-processing.md

 This example uses a CSV smooks library.

-1. You can find the CSV smooks library `milyn-smooks-csv-1.2.4.jar` and the `groovy-all-1.1-rc-1.jar` in the [attached file](https://github.com/wso2-docs/WSO2_EI/blob/master/Integration-Tutorial-Artifacts/Artifacts-fileProcessingTutorial.zip).
+1. You can find the CSV smooks library `milyn-smooks-csv-1.2.4.jar` in the [attached file](https://github.com/wso2-docs/WSO2_EI/blob/master/Integration-Tutorial-Artifacts/Artifacts-fileProcessingTutorial.zip).
     You can find the file in the `SAMPLE_HOME/lib` directory.
 2. Copy the library to the the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` directory on **Windows** or the **MI_TOOLING_HOME/runtime/microesb/lib** directory on **MacOS/Linux/CentOS**.